bryaneduarr/dot-files.nix/README.md

 ./setup.sh
 ```

-The script will guide you through architecture selection and configuration options for your system.
+The script will guide through architecture selection and configuration options for your system.

 ## Overview